microsoft/TypeScript-Sublime-Plugin/README.md

    the 'node\_path' setting to your Preferences.sublime-settings file.
    The value of the 'node\_path' setting should be the pathname of the node executable as in '/usr/myinstalldir/node'.
+8. When you open a file f.ts, the server will first check if f.ts is configured by a tsconfig.json project.
+If so, f.ts becomes part of that project.
+If not, then the server checks to see if f.ts is referenced by any open projects.
+If not, a new inferred project is created for f.ts and the files in the inferred project are those transitively referenced by comments in f.ts.
+Coming in a future release will be a way to list the files in each configured or inferred project.
+Also coming will be a way to see the current set of compiler diagnostics for each project.